ephraim13825/KZTimer/README.md

 Info:
 - KZTimer is designed as Kreedz/Climb plugin!
 - Tickrate 102.4 is optimal for kreedzing
-- Ranking system is based on your mapcycle
+- Ranking system is based on your mapcycle.txt file
 - SQLite & MySQL support
 - Sourcebans support
 - Workshop maps support